Yanina Wickmayer: 2016: Fifth career title

 Wickmayer began her grass-court season at the Nottingham Open.
 Seeded fifth, she was defeated in the first round by lucky loser Andrea Hlaváčková.
-After Nottingham, Wickmayer played at the Birmingham Classic.
-In the first round, she defeated Caroline Wozniacki.
-In the second round, she upset ninth seed Johanna Konta.
+Wickmayer played at the Birmingham Classic where she defeated Caroline Wozniacki in the first round.
+In the second, she upset ninth seed Johanna Konta.
 In the quarterfinals, she lost to CoCo Vandeweghe.
-In Eastbourne at the Eastbourne International, Wickmayer was defeated in the first round by Kristina Mladenovic.
-Ranked 46 at the Wimbledon Championships, Wickmayer lost in the first round to 15th seed Karolína Plíšková.
+At the Eastbourne International, Wickmayer was defeated in the first round by Kristina Mladenovic.
+Ranked 46 in Wimbledon, she lost in the first round to 15th seed Karolína Plíšková.

-Wickmayer started on the US Open Series at the Washington Open where she was the seventh seed.
-She reached the final after wins over Madison Brengle, Zhang Shuai, fourth seed Kristina Mladenovic, and sixth seed Yulia Putintseva.
-In the final, she defeated Lauren Davis in straight sets.
-This was Wickmayer's fifth career WTA Tour singles title.
+Wickmayer started on the US Open Series at the Washington Open.
+As the seventh seed, she reached the final after wins over Madison Brengle, Zhang Shuai, fourth seed Kristina Mladenovic, and sixth seed Yulia Putintseva, and she won the tournament defeating Lauren Davis in straight sets.
+This was Wickmayer's fifth career singles title.
 In doubles, partnering with Monica Niculescu, she and Niculescu both won the 2016 Washington Open doubles title defeating Shuko Aoyama/Risa Ozaki in the final.
-Ranked 36 at the Rogers Cup, Wickmayer lost in the first round to qualifier Kristina Kučová.
+Ranked 36 at the Rogers Cup, Wickmayer lost in the first round to qualifier Kristína Kučová.
 Representing Belgium at the Rio Olympics, Wickmayer was defeated in the first round by Barbora Strýcová.
 In doubles, she teamed with Flipkens.
-They reached the second round where they lost to fourth seeds Muguruza/Suárez Navarro.
+They reached the second round losing to fourth seeds Muguruza/Suárez Navarro.
 Ranked 38 at the US Open, Wickmayer lost in the first round to Julia Görges.

-In the Asian tour, she first played at the Japan Women's Open, where she was the second seed and the defending champion.
+In the Asian swing, she first played at the Japan Women's Open, where she was the second seed and the defending champion.
 Wickmayer lost her first-round match to Viktorija Golubic.
 As a result, she failed to defend her title.
 Her ranking fell from 39 to 51.
 In Tokyo at the Pan Pacific Open, she was defeated in the first round by qualifier Aliaksandra Sasnovich.
 After Tokyo, Wickmayer competed at the Wuhan Open.
-She lost in the second round to seventh seed Carla Suárez Navarro.
+She lost in the second round to seventh seed Suárez Navarro.
 In Beijing at the China Open, Wickmayer was defeated in the second round by fourth seed Simona Halep.
 Wickmayer's final tournament of the year was the Luxembourg Open where she lost in the first round to Anna Karolína Schmiedlová.